Model-Predictive Control with NUP Priors: Conclusion

 \section{Conclusion}

-NUV priors allow to incorporate non-Gaussian priors and constraints into linear Gaussian models without affecting their computational tractability.
-We proposed new NUV representations of half-space constraints, and we elaborated on recently proposed discretizing NUV priors.
-We then discussed the use of such NUV representations for model predictive control, with a variety of constraints on the input, the output, or the internal state of the controlled system.
+NUP priors allow to incorporate non-Gaussian priors and constraints into linear Gaussian models without affecting their computational tractability.
+We proposed new NUP representations of half-space constraints, and we elaborated on recently proposed discretizing NUP priors.
+We then discussed the use of such NUP representations for model predictive control, with a variety of constraints on the input, the output, or the internal state of the controlled system.
 In such applications, the computations amount to iterations of Kalman-type forward-backward recursions, with a complexity (per iteration) that is linear in the planning horizon.
 In consequence, this approach can handle long planning horizons, which distinguishes it from the prior art.
 For nonconvex constraints, this approach has no claim to optimality, but it is empirically very effective.

 The proposed approach was illustrated with a variety of exemplary control problems including flappy-bird control and minimal-time race track control.
-An application to a real-world industrial control problem is demonstrated in a companion paper~\cite{Keusch2023LongHorizonMPCStateConstraints}.
+An application to a real-world power electronics control problem is demonstrated in a companion paper~\cite{keusch2023ContrSysTechn}.

 \begin{appendix}